MODLanguage/java-interpreter/README.md

 ## Updating the json test files

-The following commands will update the content of the `src/test/json` directory with the new commits done to the test directory of the grammar repository.
+The following commands will update the content of the `grammar_tests` directory with the new commits done to the test directory of the grammar repository.
 Please keep them in sync as much as possible to avoid discrepancies.

 ```